michaelmendoza/deep-ssfp/README.md

 ## Features

-Implementations variety of deep learning techniques SSFP Band Removal is incomed in this library.
+Implementations variety of deep learning techniques SSFP Band Removal is included in this library.

 ### Deep Learning for bSSFP Banding Reduction